MrKWatkins/ZXSpectrumNextTests/release/zilogDMA.txt

 ZX128 + UA858D chip in MB-02 disc system and two "flashing" border blocks
 below.

+The image of "DMA" is transfered as one large block with 4T timing from memory to ULA 254 port.
+The "fixed 254" address of port B is LOAD-ed while direction A->B is set (so the LOAD works on Zilog DMA), then the direction is flipped to final B->A and transfer is initiated.
+Some FPGA implementations seems to be sensitive to opposite direction during LOAD, causing the transfer to display "noise" instead of "DMA" letters.

 The first flashing block has explicit DMA setup using custom variable timing for both ports, using value 0x0E (2T cycles + 1/2 early signals /WR/RD), and if the transfer is truly 4T per byte, the block should be about 6.5 rows high